Schedule

 • Or, summarize the argument of Michael Schudson on media bias, based on the class reading for Friday.

-• Write one paragraph to present an overview of the argument.
+• Write one paragraph to present an overview of the argument in your words.
 Make sure you have a topic sentence and a clear organization.
 Don’t try to fit everything in to this paragraph!
 It is an overview that lays out the main lines of the author’s thinking.
 You might want to include one or two short quotations from the source.

-• Cite all of your your sources with Chicago-style footnote format.
+• Cite your sources with a Chicago-style footnote format.
 No bibliography is necessary.
 Some details:

 • Put the footnote at the end of the sentence, after the period or quotation marks.
 See Rampolla for details.

-• For a first footnote, for the encyclopedia article, Jürgen Habermas, “The Public Sphere: An Encyclopedia Article (1964),” trans.
+• A first footnote, for the encyclopedia article, would look like this: Jürgen Habermas, “The Public Sphere: An Encyclopedia Article (1964),” trans.
 Sara Lennox and Frank Lennox, New German Critique (1974), 49-55.

-• A short footnote would look like: Habermas, “Encyclopedia,” 49.
+• The following footnotes would look like: Habermas, “Encyclopedia,” 49.

 • Due by midnight before class (Thursday night, Friday morning)